 Can You Recover Legal Fees In A Business Lawsuit Without A Contractual Provision?

-This is known as the American Rule, and it applies broadly to civil litigation unless there is a contractual, statutory, or court rule-based exception.
-While there are situations in which legal fees may be recovered, these situations are limited, narrowly applied, and often misunderstood.
-Clients who enter litigation expecting automatic reimbursement of legal fees are often surprised—and disappointed—when they learn otherwise.
+This is known as the American Rule.
+It applies broadly in civil litigation unless an exception is present due to a contract, statute, or court rule.
+While there are circumstances where legal fees may be recovered, these situations are rare and not well understood.
+Clients who expect automatic reimbursement often face disappointment.

 The Default: The American Rule

-New Jersey courts follow the American Rule, which holds that each party is responsible for paying its legal fees unless a specific exception applies.
-This includes fees for litigation counsel, expert witnesses, motion practice, and trial preparation.
-The rule exists to avoid discouraging legitimate claims and defenses out of fear that one party may be bankrupted by the other’s legal costs.
+New Jersey courts adhere to the American Rule.
+This principle asserts that each party is responsible for their legal fees, barring specific exceptions.
+These fees cover various expenses, including litigation counsel, expert witnesses, and trial preparation.
+This rule exists to protect legitimate claims and defenses from being hindered by the potential financial burden of litigation costs.

-Courts in New Jersey have consistently upheld this principle, refusing to award attorney’s fees to prevailing parties unless the law explicitly provides for it.
-The result is that even a business that prevails completely in court will typically bear its own legal expenses, unless it can point to a valid fee-shifting provision or legal basis for recovery.
+New Jersey courts consistently enforce this principle.
+They typically refuse to award attorney’s fees to the winning party unless a specific law or rule provides for it.
+Therefore, even a business that wins in court often bears its own legal expenses unless it can reference a valid reason for fee recovery.

 When Fee-Shifting Is Permitted

-There are only a few exceptions to the American Rule, and they generally fall into three categories: contractual provisions, statutory authorizations, and sanctionable litigation conduct.
+There are a few exceptions to the American Rule that can allow for fee-shifting.
+These generally fall under three broad categories: contractual provisions, statutory authorizations, and sanctionable conduct during litigation.

 1. Contractual Fee-Shifting Provisions

-The most common basis for recovering attorney’s fees in a business case is a written contract that includes a fee-shifting clause.
-These clauses typically state that, in the event of a dispute or enforcement action, the prevailing party is entitled to recover reasonable attorney’s fees and costs.
+A common basis for recovering attorney’s fees arises from a written contract containing a fee-shifting clause.
+Such clauses specify that, in the event of a dispute, the prevailing party can recover reasonable attorney’s fees and costs.

-New Jersey courts routinely enforce contractual fee provisions, provided the language is clear and unambiguous.
-These clauses are enforceable in breach of contract claims and, in some cases, may also apply to related tort claims if the language is broad enough.
+New Jersey courts actively enforce these contractual fee provisions, as long as the language is clear.
+These clauses can apply to breach of contract claims.
+In certain situations, they may also extend to related tort claims if the contract language is sufficiently broad.

-For example, a clause stating, “In any action arising out of this agreement, the prevailing party shall be entitled to recover attorneys' fees,” may cover not only breach of contract claims but also fraud or conversion claims arising from the same transaction.
+For instance, a clause stating that “the prevailing party shall be entitled to recover attorney’s fees” covers not only breach of contract claims but could extend to fraud claims arising from the same agreement.

-If there is no written agreement or the agreement is silent on fees, the parties are left to rely on statutory or equitable remedies, which are far more limited.
+Without a written contract or if the contract remains silent on fees, the parties must rely on statutory or equitable remedies, which are considerably limited.

 2. Statutory Fee-Shifting

-Certain New Jersey statutes provide for fee-shifting in narrowly defined circumstances.
-These statutes are typically designed to encourage specific types of litigation or protect vulnerable parties.
-Examples include:
+Several New Jersey statutes allow for fee-shifting under specific circumstances.
+These statutes aim to encourage certain types of litigation or protect vulnerable parties.
+Some examples include:

 Consumer Fraud Act (N.J.S.A.
-56:8-19) – Allows a prevailing plaintiff to recover attorney’s fees in cases involving deceptive business practices.
+56:8-19): Allows prevailing plaintiffs to recover attorney’s fees in deceptive business practice cases.

 New Jersey Law Against Discrimination (N.J.S.A.
-10:5-27.1) – Permits recovery of attorney’s fees by prevailing parties in discrimination claims.
+10:5-27.1): Enables recovery of attorney’s fees by prevailing parties in discrimination claims.

 Franchise Practices Act (N.J.S.A.
-56:10-10) – Allows prevailing franchisees to recover legal fees in actions against franchisors.
+56:10-10): Grants prevailing franchisees the right to recover legal fees when suing franchisors.

-CEPA (Conscientious Employee Protection Act) – Includes a statutory fee-shifting provision for prevailing whistleblower plaintiffs.
+CEPA (Conscientious Employee Protection Act): Contains a fee-shifting provision for prevailing whistleblower plaintiffs.

-These statutes typically do not apply in straightforward breach of contract disputes or internal business partner disagreements.
-They are narrowly construed, and courts will not apply them by analogy or implication.
-If a business lawsuit does not fall squarely within the statute’s scope, the fee provision will not apply.
+These statutes generally do not apply to standard breach of contract disputes or internal disagreements between business partners.
+The courts interpret these laws narrowly and do not provide fee recovery by analogy.
+If a lawsuit does not fit clearly within one of these statutes, the fee provision fails.

 3. Court-Ordered Sanctions for Bad Faith

-In rare cases, attorney’s fees may be awarded as a sanction for bad faith conduct, frivolous litigation, or abuse of court process.
-This includes filing baseless claims, refusing to comply with discovery orders, or engaging in deliberate misconduct during the litigation process.
+In rare instances, a court may award attorney’s fees as a sanction for bad faith behavior or frivolous litigation.
+Such actions include filing groundless claims, not complying with discovery orders, or engaging in misconduct during the litigation.

 New Jersey Court Rule 1:4-8 and N.J.S.A.
-2A:15-59.1 allow courts to impose fees against parties who pursue claims or defenses that are frivolous, not well-grounded in fact, or brought solely to harass or delay.
-However, these sanctions are not awarded simply because one party loses.
-They require a showing of objective unreasonableness or bad faith, and courts apply these standards with caution.
+2A:15-59.1 empower courts to impose fees against parties pursuing frivolous claims or defenses.
+However, these sanctions do not occur merely because one party loses.
+They necessitate evidence of objective unreasonableness or bad faith, and courts apply these standards cautiously.

-In business disputes, fee sanctions are typically reserved for cases involving repeated misconduct, litigation abuse, or violations of court orders, not ordinary disagreements over contract interpretation or performance.
+In business cases, fee sanctions typically arise from repeated misconduct, litigation abuse, or court order violations—not merely ordinary disagreements over contract terms.

 Fee-Shifting in Settlement Negotiations

-Conversely, a party facing a fee-shifting statute may settle early to avoid escalating risk.
-For example, a business accused of consumer fraud may resolve the matter to avoid both compensatory and statutory fee exposure.
+Alternatively, a party facing a fee-shifting statute may opt to settle early to mitigate escalating costs.
+For example, a business accused of consumer fraud may choose to resolve the issue to prevent additional compensatory and statutory fee liabilities.

-But where there is no fee-shifting clause and no applicable statute, parties must be realistic about their recovery.
-The vast majority of litigants in New Jersey bear their own fees, whether they win or lose.
-Settlement expectations must reflect that reality.
+However, when no fee-shifting provision or statute applies, parties must approach their expectations realistically.
+The majority of litigants in New Jersey will ultimately bear their own fees, win or lose.
+It's essential that settlement expectations reflect this reality.

 Why Legal Counsel Should Review Fee Language at the Outset

-One of the first questions that should be asked in any business dispute is whether a valid fee-shifting mechanism exists.
-That determination requires careful review of all contracts, applicable statutes, and procedural history.
-Too often, clients assume they can recoup their legal fees, only to learn after trial that their victory came at a steep, and unrecoverable, cost.
+The critical question in any business dispute is whether a valid fee-shifting mechanism exists.
+To determine this, all contracts, relevant statutes, and procedural histories must be thoroughly reviewed.
+Too often, clients believe they can recover fees, only to learn after the trial that their victory came with steep, unrecoverable costs.

-Businesses should ensure that all key contracts contain clear, enforceable fee provisions, particularly in vendor agreements, service contracts, partnership agreements, and customer terms of service.
-Waiting until a dispute arises is too late.
+Businesses must ensure that significant contracts include explicit and enforceable fee provisions, particularly in vendor agreements, service contracts, partnership agreements, and customer terms of service.
+Waiting for a dispute to arise to consider fee-shifting language can be too late.

 Conclusion: Do Not Assume You Will Recover Your Legal Fees

-In New Jersey business litigation, there is no automatic right to recover attorney’s fees.
-Unless a valid contractual provision, specific statute, or court rule applies, each party must bear its costs.
-This principle, known as the American Rule, is foundational, and failure to understand it can lead to disappointment and miscalculated risk.
+In New Jersey business litigation, there is no default right to recover attorney’s fees.
+Unless a valid contractual provision, specific statute, or court rule applies, each party must manage their costs.
+This fundamental principle, known as the American Rule, is crucial to understand.
+Failure to grasp this can lead to disappointment and miscalculated risks.

 For more information about fee-shifting in New Jersey litigation or to schedule a consultation, please contact the Law Offices of Peter J. Lamont at www.pjlesq.com, call 201-904-2211, or email info@pjlesq.com.